-Received 19 January 2001 Revised 30 May 2002 Accepted 27 June 2002 but recent extensions allow the inclusion of continuous variable systems [4-6].
-Using these approaches, quantized or generalized DEVS can be applied to define arbitrary ordinary differential equations.
-The Cell-DEVS formalism [7] is a combination of DEVS and cellular automata [8] formalisms with timing delays.
-The idea is to permit a complex physical system to be described as a space composed by cells, in which each element in the grid is defined as a DEVS model using explicit timing.
+The use of a continuous time base enables accurate timing definitions, which improves model precision.
+Continuous time representations avoid small discrete time segments, thus reducing processing requirements.
+A discrete-event formalism that gained popularity in recent years is called DEVS (Discrete Event systems Specification).
+It allows modular description of models that can be integrated using a hierarchical approach [2, 3].
+It was developed as a theory for discrete event models, but recent extensions allow the inclusion of continuous variable systems [4, 5, 6].
+Using these approaches, Quantized or Generalized DEVS can be applied to define arbitrary ordinary differential equations.
+The Cell-DEVS formalism [7] is a combination of DEVS and Cellular Automata [8] formalisms with timing delays.
+The idea is to permit describing complex physical systems as a space composed by cells, in which each element in the grid is defined as a DEVS model using explicit timing.